kolov/zio-mdc-logging/README.md

 SLF4J logs any MDC context present in ThreadLocal, but http4s with ZIO executes requests in a fiber, not in a thread.

 This library offers :
+ - ZIO environment to create FiberRef
- - http4s middleware that sets a context map in FiberRef
+ - http4s middleware that sets a context in this FiberRef
- - a wrapper around a logger that retrieves the context from FinerRef and puts it in the ThredLocal before logging.
+ - a wrapper around a logger that retrieves the context from FiberRef and puts it in the ThreadLocal before logging.

-The fiberRef containing the context is passed as a ZIO Environment.
+The FiberRef containing the context is passed as a ZIO Environment.

 # Usage

-To create middleware, pass a function that creates a context map from the request.
-Here's a mddleware hat will create MDC with two fields - `session_id` and `user_agent`
+To create http4s middleware, pass your function that creates a context map from the request.
+Here's middleware that will create MDC with two fields - `session_id` and `user_agent`

 ```scala